 Once you’re Radio Ready, getting your music added to radio stations becomes a matter of networking and strategy.
 Networking has that ugly buzzword feel because so many artists and marketers have misused it to do things other than what it should be used for.

-Networking is essentially connecting dots with other dots that make (individual and collective) worlds better.
 How to target the right radio for your music, how to build your contact list, and what specifically to say to stations is illustrated in detail in The DIY Musician’s Radio Handbook.
-Click here to get your copy.